 Lucky for you there are tons of ways to stay connected no matter what your budget it and talk to them while you live abroad.
-Here are 4 of the easiest.
+Here are some of the easiest.

-Many volunteers now a days have an international phone plan so it's really easy to text friends anytime, no matter where you are.
-But if you don't, no problem because you can still keep in touch during times that you're connected to Wifi!
+Many volunteers have an international phone plan (you can get one through ILP) so it's really easy to text friends anytime, no matter where you are.
+But if you don't, no problem because you can still keep in touch during times that you're connected to Wifi.

 Facetime is probably the easiest way to stay connected (as long as your friends and family also have iPhones).
 You can easily connect with them and you don't have to download anything additional onto your phone which is nice.
 This has been my go-to on all of my trips with ILP.
 Simple and convenient!
 Thanks, Apple.

-Hangouts is one of the favorites.
+Hangouts is one of my favorites too.
 All you need is a Gmail account, so if you already have a Gmail email then you're just going to connect through that.
 Then, download the app.
 You can message, voice call, and video call anyone else who also have a Hangouts account.
 All for free while you're connected to Wifi.
 No international data plan?
 No problem for Hangouts.

 But hey, did you know that ILP has an option for volunteers to get a really affordable international phone plan for their semester abroad?
 Yup, it's true!
-The days of expensive international data plans are gone - we've got an unlimited option so you can text all you want while you're volunteering in Thailand.
-Ask us about it and we can hook you up.
+The days of expensive international data plans are gone - we've got an unlimited option so you can text all you want while you're volunteering with us.
+Ask us about it here.

 A little nervous to take your first trip abroad?
 Don't worry we're here to help!
 We'll provide support for you throughout your whole semester so you don't feel alone.
 Click the button below to learn more about how ILP has your back.